marionmari/pyGPs/README.md

 pyGP_OO is an object-oriented implementation of GPs.
 Its functionalities follow roughly the gpml matlab implementaion by Carl Edward Rasmussen and Hannes Nickisch (Copyright (c) by Carl Edward Rasmussen and Hannes Nickisch, 2013-01-21).

 Standard GP regression and (binary) classification as well as FITC (spares GPs) inference is implemented.
-For a list of implemented covariance, mean, likelihood and inference functions see "list_of_functions.txt".
+For a list of implemented covariance, mean, likelihood, and inference functions see list_of_functions.txt.
 The current implementation, however, has not been optimized yet and is work in progress.
 We appreciate any feedback.